atc0005/ansible-playbooks/README.md

-# ansible-playbooks
+# Ansible Playbooks

-Various Ansible Playbooks that I'm testing.
-I'm a complete newbie, so likely nothing worth seeing here.
+## `lxd-testenv`

+Small suite of playbooks intended to help quickly spin up a test environment for other playbook work.

+See the [README](lxd-testenv/README.md) for more info.